-Aside from his teaching duties, he has served as sponsor for

-in which he conducts himself, we as a group are proud to be associated with him and to bestow this honor.
+Aside from his teaching duties, he has served as sponsor for (Continued at far right on next page) in which he conducts himself, we as a group are proud to be associated with him and to bestow this honor.
 You, as well as his coworkers and Rend Lake College, also are fortunate to be associated with Mr. Johnson," said McGee, who is with the Department of Environmental Protection in Uniontown, PA.